 Our Market Manager will contact you shortly to discuss the matter further and hopefully get the issue resolved.

-House keeper helped her self to several hundred dollars of my money when she went in to clean my room.
-Reported directly to the local law enforcement;Doubt If manager would have done anything about it.
+PASADENA, TEXAS -- Stayed at this InTown Suites in Pasadena Tx for business travel.
+During my stay I heard snide remarks by staff about how I was a drug dealer or prostitute because I was by myself and have tattoos.
+House keeper helped herself to several hundred dollars of my money when she went in to clean my room.
+Reported directly to the local law enforcement.
+Doubt If manager would have done anything about it.
 Management snoops through rooms often.
-If you stay here lock your things up in the storage place next door-Vehicles are not even safe-My truck was broken into while staying here.
+If you stay here lock your things up in the storage place next door.
+Vehicles are not even safe.
+My truck was broken into while staying here.

 When I had to check out early due to work requirements I WAS NOT ONLY DENIED REFUND OF MY DEPOSIT THEY WOULD NOT RETURN THE 250 PLUS DOLLARS I had paid in advance.
 The only reason that I stayed here was that thanks to the theft of my money I could not afford to go elsewhere.
 This location is the only one in the Houston area that does not offer monthly rates.
 (Even though signs are posted in the lobby advertising them.)

-NOTE - State law mandates return of taxes to guests after a 30 day stay-It appears that the hotel does everything they can to avoid this..)
+NOTE - State law mandates return of taxes to guests after a 30 day stay.
+It appears that the hotel does everything they can to avoid this..

 TAMARAC, FLORIDA -- A few weeks prior to my arrival, I made reservations over the internet for a two week stay at the InTown Suites location in Tamarac, Florida.
-When I arrived at the hotel on August 18, 2009, I was told by a Barry Livingston look-alike at the front desk that my room had been given to someone else.
+When I arrived at the hotel on August 18, 2009, I was told by a ** look-alike at the front desk that my room had been given to someone else.

 He claimed that a few hours before, he had called my home telephone number twice to try to tell me that my reservation would not be honored.
 He claimed that the person who answered my phone told him that he had dialed a wrong number.
 This is a complete lie, as the number which he called was my correct home number and nobody was home to answer his call.
 When I called the guy a liar, he became nasty and asked me to leave.
 I refused to leave, and I asked him to get someone from the InTown Suites Corporate Office on the phone.
 He refused, and told me if I didn't leave, he would call the Sheriff.

 Since I didn't want to get arrested for trespassing, I decided to leave, but not before tearing up a copy of the reservation and throwing it on the floor.
-After the way I was treated by this scumbag, I will never attempt to book a reservation at an InTown Suite in the future.
+After the way I was treated by this scumbag, I will never attempt to book a reservation at an InTown Suites in the future.
 I suggest that if you want to deal with an honest operation which actually honors its reservations, find another place to stay!